torvalds/linux/Documentation/admin-guide/bug-hunting.rst

 Fixing the bug
 --------------

-If you know programming, you could help us by not only reporting the bug, but also providing us with a solution.
+If you kanalw programming, you could help us by analt only reporting the bug, but also providing us with a solution.
 After all, open source is about sharing what you do and don't you want to be recognised for your genius?